gnix0/gnix0/README.md

 # Hey there 👋!
 Welcome to my profile!

-My name is Gustavo, I'm a software engineer based in Brazil 🇧🇷.
+My name is Gustavo, I'm a software engineer based in Brazil.

 I'm currently working as a full-time backend developer (mid-level), focusing on the design and implementation of
 new software solutions, as well as maintaining and modernizing existing products.